buildbot/buildbot/master/docs/manual/installation.rst

 and restart Buildbot.

-A buildslave may also be gracefully shutdown from the :ref:`WebStatus` status plugin.
+A buildslave may also be gracefully shutdown from the :bb:status:`WebStatus` status plugin.
 This is useful to shutdown a buildslave without interrupting any current builds.
 The buildmaster will wait until the buildslave is finished all its current builds, and will then tell the buildslave to shutdown.